gapso8/ActivityGame/README.txt

-NOTE: Because this was my first android application or even bigger project I have made lots of mistakes during developing this game.
+NOTE: Because this was my first android application or even a bigger project I have made lots of mistakes during developing this game.
 One of those silly mistakes was testing an app only on my, at the time, personal mobile phone (OnePlus 3t).
 A consequence of this beginner mistake was that the application does not perform well on all android devices.

-My last check of Activity android application performance confirmed that the app does not behave as it should on an android emulator (Nexus 5X API 27).
-I have also noticed that there occurs a fatal error at the end of the application when testing on my current mobile device (OnePlus 6t).
+My last check of Activity android application performance confirmed that the app does not behave as it should on android emulators, but when tested on my personal mobile phone (Oneplus 6t), the application worked as it should, with minor displaying inconveniences.

-I will try to fix these performance issues as soon as possible.
-On top of that, I will translate the Slovene application description in the English language.
+I will translate the Slovene application description in the English language as soon as possible.

 ---- DESCRIPTION ---